Enswitch is made up of a number of components. Some of these are third party free software, some have been written by Integrics:

 - The Enswitch SIP daemon, enswitch_sipd (Integrics proprietary): This runs on the same machines as Kamailio, monitoring the health of the Asterisk machines.
 Should an Asterisk machine fail, the monitor program will update Kamailio's configuration to avoid routing calls to the dead machine.
 It also handles SIP presence and messaging.

 - MySQL (free third party): Data about users, telephones, features, and so on, is stored in a MySQL database.
 This can be spread across multiple machines with replication to ensure that data is still available should one machine crash.
 Housekeeping functions such as monthly billing are also handled on the database machine.

 - Web and JSON interface (Integrics proprietary): This is the main interface for administering the system.
 It's written in Perl.
 Resellers can run their own web servers on their own machines, allowing them to re-brand the web interface and integrate it into their own sites.

-- Heartbeat (free third party): In order to allow any single machine to crash, most components can run on more than one server.
+- Corosync (free third party) and pacemaker (free third party): In order to allow any single machine to crash, most components can run on more than one server.
 Pairs of servers then monitor each other's health, and should a machine fail, its IP address will be taken over by its partner.
-The exception is Asterisk, which can use heartbeat, but instead it's normal to have Kamailio load balance between Asterisk machines, and detect if any have failed using the Enswitch SIP daemon.
+The exception is Asterisk, which can use corosync and pacemaker, but instead it's normal to have Kamailio load balance between Asterisk machines, and detect if any have failed using the Enswitch SIP daemon.

 Now that you know which components make up an Enswitch system, you can see how they fit together in various architectures.